bugraoral/CMPE561-NLP-Homeworks/hw1/README.md

 $python3.5 main.py -t path_to_raw_data -v path_to_validation_set
 ```

-To clear all pre-cached values and files
+To run with pre-splited data
 ```
-$python3.5 main.py -d true
+$python3.5 main.py -d
 ```
-To close more output logging
+To see more information
 ```
-$python3.5 main.py -vb false
+$python3.5 main.py -vb
 ```